cass1331/staar_lab_aggression/README.md

 - Actual camera trigger works (only with Spinnaker 4.2/PySpin installed from wheels for whatever reason)
 - Writing to video via script
 - Getting camera timestamps

-## Things that should be functional but I need to test and make sure
 - Setting number of frames from user input
 - Stop and save button
 - Displaying video while camera is streaming